-Douglas R. Conant is a New York Times and Wall Street Journal bestselling author, keynote speaker, and social media influencer with over 40 years of leadership experience at world-class global companies.
+Douglas R. Conant is an internationally renowned business leader, New York Times and Wall Street Journal bestselling author, keynote speaker, and social media influencer with over 40 years of leadership experience at world-class global companies.
 For the past 20 years of his leadership journey, he has honed his leadership craft at the most senior levels—first as President of the Nabisco Foods Company, then as CEO of Campbell Soup Company, and then as Chairman of Avon Products.
-In 2011, he founded ConantLeadership — a mission-driven community of leaders and learners who are championing leadership that works in the 21st century. >>Download Doug’s 1-page Bio.
+In 2011, he founded ConantLeadership: a mission-driven community of leaders and learners who are championing leadership that works in the 21st century. >>Download Doug’s 1-page Bio.

 Doug is passionate about helping leaders of all walks deliver superior performance with high-impact leadership practices.
-To this end, he brings his unique expertise and deep perspective to his public speaking, delivering wide-ranging keynotes on effective and enduring leadership practices for the new millennium.
+To this end, he brings his unique expertise and deep perspective to his public speaking, delivering wide-ranging keynotes on effective leadership practices for the new millennium.
+Learn more here.

 Doug earned his BA from Northwestern University and his MBA from the J.L.
 Kellogg School of Management at Northwestern University.